newjersey/navigator-content/src/roadmaps/tasks/payment-structure-non-medical-trans.md

 name: Determine Your Payment Structure
 id: determine-payment-structure
 ---

-As a non-medical transport company, you may want to consider the various types of payment available.
-Some of them involve an application process.
+As a non-medical transport company, you may want to consider customer payment options that require an application process.

 ---
 ### Payment Structures